Koredotcom/web-kore-sdk/README.md

     Steps:
         -> Go to UI folder and run "npm install" in terminal to install dependencies -> Run "grunt" in terminal.
+This will generate minified versions of js and css files for widgets+chat combination use grunt --type="widgets_chat"
+			for only widgets  use grunt --type="widgets"
-This will generate minified versions on js and css files -> Now comment all the js and css references in index.html -> Add the following lines
+			Any additions or deletions of script and css inclusions should be updated in /UI/gruntFile.js -> Now comment all the js and css references in index.html -> Add the following lines
             <link href="dist/kore-ai-sdk.min.css" rel="stylesheet"/>